lots of ladybirds crawling up fencepost

 Jun.
 30th, 2011 11:52 pm

-lots of ladybirds crawling up fencepost
+nishatalitha: image: lots of ladybirds crawling up fencepost. white rope is wrapped twice around top of fencepost (Default)

 Billing day is over, we managed not to kill annoying team member, and tomorrow should be much easier.